jaspershen-lab/jaspershen-lab/content/research_brief/pregnancy/index.md

 date: "2020-12-02"
 image:
   focal_point: top
 title: 🤰 Pregnancy and Pregnancy-related Diseases
+weight: 3
 ---

-CDeep phenotyping during pregnancy offers an opportunity to define the antecedents of lifelong health and wellness, and to improve pregnancy outcomes.
+Deep phenotyping during pregnancy offers an opportunity to define the antecedents of lifelong health and wellness, and to improve pregnancy outcomes.

 <!--more-->